hydro-project/hydroflow/book/example_4_surface.md

 We then set up a [`join()`](./surface_ops.gen.md#join) that we name `my_join`, which acts like a SQL inner join.
-First, note the syntax for passing data into a subflow with multiple inputs *prepends* an input index (starting at `0`) in square brackets to the multi-input variable name or operator.
+First, note the syntax for passing data into a subflow with multiple inputs requires us to *prepend* an input index (starting at `0`) in square brackets to the multi-input variable name or operator.
 In this example we have `-> [0]my_join` and `-> [1]my_join`.